We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 Drexel University is based in Philadelphia, the eastern PA city.
 It’s another University where the game development program doesn’t exist in a single department.
 The reason for this taps into the idea that game development in commercial settings is a diverse practice.
 So be prepared for interdisciplinary collaboration.

 Drexel University boasts some impressive accolades that should make your ears perk up and your eyebrows raise.

 Drexel University students have taken 1st place at the Intel Student Showcase featured as part of the Game Developer Conference.
 Drexel University students have also taken 1st place in the Microsoft Imagine Cup.
 They took 1st place overall, meaning they were, in fact, the world champions at one point.

-Drexel U students have also won Unity Awards, the Narrative Review Competition also hosted by the Game Developer Conference, and they were world champion in the Adobe Achievement Awards.
+Drexel U students have also won the Unity Awards, the Narrative Review Competition also hosted by the Game Developer Conference, and they were world champions in the Adobe Achievement Awards.

 Drexel University, it seems, is not afraid to thrust its students into the crucible, only to have them come out minted in gold on the other side.

 If you need some social proof, consider that Microsoft Creative VP and former Creative Director of Kinect, Kudo Tsunoda, said “Drexel has one of the best Game Design and Digital Media programs I have seen.
 The work they do is innovative and top quality.
 Drexel interns and graduates I’ve worked with are well prepared to deliver results in a team environment.”

 The co-ops and interns from Drexel that try their hand at Microsoft have one of the highest full-time job offer rates of any university that sends students to the giant company.